X-Hax/SonicAdventureBlenderIO/documentation/docs/ui/toolbar/tools/import.md

 - `Scene per File`: When importing multiple model files, every model will be put into its own scene.
 - `Optimize`: If enabled, the addon will attempt and remove any duplicate vertices.
 - `Import as Armature`: Will import the model regardless of whether it is weighted or not.
+- `All weighted meshes`: Meshes that would usually be parented to a bone will instead receive weights for that specific bone and receive an armature modifier.
 - `Merge Meshes`: Merges all meshes to one for imported armatures.
 - `Ensure sibling order`: Will add a three-digit prefix to all object names ("001_", "002_", etc.).
+- `Flip Vertex colors`: (**SA2 Only**) Flips the channel order of vertex colors (BGRA <-> ARGB).
+Used on chao garden models like trees.

 ---